marco-amorim/residency/README.md

 ### Strong Points

-- All data inside the application is handled with Redux, making it easier to retrieve and use states on all components
+- All data inside the application is handled with **`redux`**, making it easier to retrieve and use data on all components
 - Followed the REST convention for API calls to the backend, making it easier to understand what each API call does
 - The Form values and validations are well managed with **`redux-form`**, making it easier to work with all over the application
 - Reusable components such as the ResidenceForm and Modal